PleiadesBUW/PleiadesUserDocumentation/software/avail.md

   - [PGI](../software/pgi)
     - Collection of special purpose compilers for heterogeneous environments (CPUs & GPUs)
     - **PGI is superseded by the [NVHPC module](../software/modules), but both approaches should work.**
-  - COMSOL 6, limited to certain groups
+  - COMSOL 6, limited to certain groups.
+If you are interested in using COMSOL, [join our rocket chat room (chat.uni-wuppertal.de)](https://go.rocket.chat/invite?host=chat.uni-wuppertal.de&path=invite%2FDbyQJk).